AkashBahetra/top-streaming-services-data-india/SETUP.md

 # Setup Guide

-This comprehensive guide will walk you through setting up the Top Streaming Services Data Portugal project from scratch.
+This comprehensive guide will walk you through setting up the Top Streaming Services Data India project from scratch.

 ## 📋 Prerequisites